JackGoldsworth/HwK2/README.md

 # HwK2
-A JVM scripting language that I started using [Jakub Dziworski's tutorial](http://jakubdziworski.github.io/enkel/2016/03/10/enkel_first.html), however, my language is going in a different direction than the original tutorial, so the end results will be quite different.
-The goal of this language is not to be used, but to learn from.
+A JVM scripting language that I started using [Jakub Dziworski's tutorial](http://jakubdziworski.github.io/enkel/2016/03/10/enkel_first.html).
+However, my language is going in a different direction than the original tutorial, so the end results will be quite different.
+The goal of this language is not to be used, but for me to learn from.

 ## What can be done:
 - [x] Create variables with values and references.